-The 6 Best TVs For PC Monitors - Fall 2024
+The 3 Best TVs For PC Monitors of 2025

 A good viewing angle is important when using a TV as a monitor, as you might be sitting very close to what is otherwise a huge screen.
 If the TV's viewing angle is inadequate, sitting so close to it will lead to noticeable image degradation at the sides of your peripheral vision; thus, the center of the screen might look brighter than the sides, and similarly, the center might be brighter than the top or bottom.
 If you use your PC in a bright room and actually want to see what's on the screen, you also need a display that's bright enough and has the reflection handling needed to fight glare.

-Through our rigorous testing procedure, we're able to determine what TVs fit this criteria, and here are our recommendations for the best TVs to use as a PC monitor.
-See our picks for the best TVs, the best LED TVs, and the best gaming TVs.
+This article mostly focuses on the gaming performance of TVs available in the 42-inch to 48-inch size range, as most people will find anything larger than that too big for monitor usage.
+Through our rigorous testing procedure, we're able to determine what TVs fit this criteria, and below are our recommendations for the best TVs to use as a PC monitor.
+Check out our picks for the best gaming TVs if you want a larger TV to pair with your PC rig.
+Also, see our picks for the best TVs and the best LED TVs if you're concerned about all-around performance.
+If you're still considering a traditional monitor, take a look at the best monitors.
 You can also vote on which TVs you want us to buy and test.
-To learn more about the 2024 models, check out our 2024 TV lineup page.
+To learn more about the 2025 TV releases, check out our 2025 TV lineup page.

 1. Best TV Monitor